 For this privacy problem, the next addon can help you.

-– RequestPolicy: with this addon, you can block all third-party HTTP requests of a website.
+– uMatrix / RequestPolicy: with an addon like these, you can block all third-party HTTP requests of a website.
 This is the best privacy protection, no more Google Maps iframes tracking you without your consent and no more third-party tracking pixel image!

-If you use RequestPolicy with a default-deny-policy for cross-site requests, it can also protect you from CSRF attacks.
+If you use uMatrix or RequestPolicy with a default-deny-policy for cross-site requests, it can also protect you from CSRF attacks.

 Be ready to see a lot websites failing because they use third-party domains or CDNs.
 Sometimes it can seem annoying to whitelist websites third-party domains but it’s worth it!

-– Adblock Plus: an adblocker like this one could improve privacy by blocking third-party content but you may not need it if you already use a third-party requests blocker.
+– uBlock Origin / Adblock Plus: an adblocker like these could improve privacy by blocking third-party content but you may not need it if you already use a third-party requests blocker.
 It can still be useful to create or use existing filters, for example blocking an annoying content displayed on a web page or block some specific third-party URL like a tracker that is hosted on the same domain of the website your are visiting.

 – HTTPS Everywhere: this addon can force a website to use HTTPS if it is available for this website but it is not enabled by default.
 Using HTTPS can prevent man-in-the-middle attacks and people sniffing the network to know which website you are visiting.